-When someone has just passed my guard.
-I basically screwed up controlling distance and they got over my knees.
+When someone has just passed your guard.
+Basically, you failed to control distance properly and your partner got over your knees.

-But I can still use my hands to keep the distance, right?
+But I can still use your hands to keep the distance.

-Also, I want to stop my opponent from coming in and smashing my neck, right?
-That’s a universal truth when it comes to jiu-jitsu or boxing or fighting in general- I ALWAYS want to protect my neck.
+Also, you want to stop your opponent from coming in and smashing your neck.
+That’s a universal truth when it comes to jiu-jitsu or boxing or fighting in general- ALWAYS protect your neck!

-In Boxing, I keep my chin down and I hunch my shoulders forward.
+For example, in Boxing, you keep your chin down and you hunch my shoulders forward.
 If you focus on protecting your neck, you’ll keep your chin down and you’ll have a perfect Boxing stance.

-In this Side Control escape, I don’t want to bend my elbow from here- I want to keep my arms locked out straight.
+In this Side Control escape, you want to keep my arms locked out straight.

-Even if my triceps are really strong and I can bench press 300lbs that’s not an efficient way to jiu-jitsu.
+Even if your triceps are really strong and you can bench press 300lbs that’s not an efficient way to jiu-jitsu.

-Now, by keeping my arms locked out straight, I can keep my opponent’s hip close to my hip.
-From this position, now I can hit the reguard.
+It should be noted that by keeping your arms locked out straight, you can keep your opponent’s hip close to your own hip.
+From this position, now you can hit the ReGuard.

-By reguarding from bottom cross side, you’ll be able to hit a low risk, high percentage technique for a Side Control escape.
+By ReGuarding from Bottom Cross Side, you’ll be able to hit a low risk, high percentage Side Control escape.

 Check out what I mean here!

-Now remember, a Side Control escape begins as soon as my opponent gets past my knees.
+Now remember, a Side Control escape begins as soon as your opponent gets past your knees.

 I’m keeping him at bay with my arms, but furthermore I’m also keeping my feet on the floor, I’m moving up my hip and then I’m moving my shoulders.

-But the key thing is to move my head, and to move my shoulders back.
-I am pretending that my shoulder blades are feet, and I am rolling my shoulders.
+But the key thing is to move your head, and move your shoulders back.
+You’re pretending that your shoulder blades are feet, and you’re walking on your shoulders.

 This is a critical skill.
 Being able to move when you are on your back is a critical skill for jiu-jitsu and one that is often neglected by many white belts.

-Now we’re going to be covering the elbow push technique
+Now we’re going to be covering the Elbow Push Escape.